Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

 5 - Changelog
 ==============

+Changes in version 5.5 from 5.4
+NEW in 5.5
+  - Nothing yet...

+FIXED in 5.5
+  - Fragmented messages could create an endless message loop.
+Received message IDs are now stored and retained temporarily to prevent receiving the same message again if another device still requests additional fragments.
+  - Devices responded to fragment.request messages even if not intended for them.

 Changes in version 5.4 from 5.3
 NEW in 5.4
   - max message size is back, at 1472.
 The receiving buffer remains at 32kb so larger